 Custodial credit risk is the risk that in the event of a bank failure, the Library's deposits may not be returned.
 While the Library does not have a specific policy for custodial credit risk, New York State statutes govern Library investment policies as discussed previously in these notes.
-Governmental Accounting Standards Board Statement No. 40 directs that deposits be disclosed as exposed to custodial credit risk if they are not covered by depository insurance, and the deposits are either uncollateralized or collateralized with securities held by the pledging financial institution's trust department or agent but not in the Library's name.
+GASB Statement No. 40 directs that deposits be disclosed as exposed to custodial credit risk if they are not covered by depository insurance, and the deposits are either uncollateralized or collateralized with securities held by the pledging financial institution's trust department or agent but not in the Library's name.

-The Library's aggregate bank balances of \$526,700 are either insured or collateralized with securities held by the pledging financial institution in the Library's name.
+The Library's aggregate bank balances of \$487,226 and \$526,700 for the years ended December 31, 2013 and 2012, respectively, are either insured or collateralized with securities held by the pledging financial institution in the Library's name.